Alcatraz Island is a small island in San Francisco Bay, California, USA.

-The ferry for the Early Bird Alcatraz tour leaves the shores at 8.45 am every day.
+The ferry for the Early Bird Alcatraz tour leaves Pier 33 at 8.45 am every day.

 During your visit, it will help to have the Alcatraz Island map.

-Even though there is no chance of you getting lost, you will know where the facilities, or where Agave trail or where the bird watching space is etc.
+Even though you are not likely to get lost, you will know where the facilities are, where the Agave trail is, where the bird-watching space is, etc.

-We recommend you take a print out of this map.
-Else bookmark this page to return to it later.
+We recommend you save this map (pdf) on your mobile or bookmark this page to return to it later.

 Alcatraz audio tour

 The Alcatraz Cellhouse audio tour is at the core of the Alcatraz experience and is included with every Alcatraz ticket.

 You can check out a sample of the Alcatraz Cellhouse audio tour here.